 Recent events have significantly impacted our staffing levels within our analytical services teams.
 We are making every effort to meet our analytical commitments, but these may be affected at this time.

 We continue to attempt to deliver all existing and agreed analysis.
 To be able to do this, we have decided to decline any new commercial work for the next four weeks, from 20 March 2020.

 This decision hasn’t been taken lightly but we need to ensure we offer realistic expectations to our customers.
 We appreciate that this may cause you disruption.
 We apologise and thank you for your ongoing patience and understanding in these difficult times.

-If you have concerns then please email our analytical services in the first instance.
+If you have concerns then please email our analytical services.
 Our usual response times could be impacted by current events.